-Average income earners who are U.S. citizens living abroad, take heart: While you still need to undertake the administratively burdensome task of filing each year with the IRS, you likely will not have to pay a dime—you can, in most cases, “exclude” from your income for U.S. tax purposes up to a certain amount of foreign income ($101,300 for tax year 2016), as well as in many cases exclude or deduct income that comes in the form of foreign housing (yes, pretty much anything you get of value, including housing that someone else provides for you, counts as “income” as far as the IRS is concerned).
+Average income earners who are U.S. citizens living abroad, take heart: While you still need to undertake the administratively burdensome task of filing each year with the IRS, you likely will not have to pay a dime—you can, in most cases, “exclude” from your income for U.S. tax purposes up to a certain amount of foreign income, as well as in many cases exclude or deduct income that comes in the form of foreign housing (yes, pretty much anything you get of value, including housing that someone else provides for you, counts as “income” as far as the IRS is concerned).

 But to qualify for this exemption, an American living abroad must:

 All three of those conditions must be met in order for a U.S. citizen abroad to benefit from the foreign earned income exclusion.
 More information on each of the stipulations follows.